cockroachdb/docs/src/current/cockroachcloud/plan-your-cluster-advanced.md

 ### Cluster configuration

-A single-node cluster is only appropriate for single-region application development and testing.
-For single-region production deployments, we recommend a minimum of 3 nodes.
+A single-node cluster is appropriate only for single-region application development and testing.
+For single-region production deployments, Cockroach Labs recommends a minimum of 3 nodes.
 The number of nodes you choose also affects your storage capacity and performance.
 See the [Example](#example) for more information.

 Some of a CockroachDB {{ site.data.products.advanced }} cluster's provisioned memory capacity is used for system overhead factors such as filesystem cache and sidecars, so the full amount of memory may not be available to the cluster's workloads.